mattreya/matt_raio_bot_constraints/README.md

-# CCNP Trainer - Interactive CLI Quiz
+# Gemini CLI Base Repository

-This project provides an interactive Command Line Interface (CLI) quiz experience using the Gemini CLI.
-The main feature is the `/quizme` slash command, which allows you to test your knowledge on various topics.

-## The `/quizme` Command

-The core of this project is the `/quizme` command, designed to provide an interactive quiz experience directly within the Gemini CLI.

-### How it Works

-The `/quizme` command is implemented in the `slash_commands.py` file.
-The `quiz_me` function takes two arguments:

--   `question_style`: The style of questions you want to be asked (e.g., "multiple choice", "flashcard").
--   `topic`: The topic you want to be quizzed on (e.g., "CCNP", "Security").

-The command will then fetch questions from the `question_bank.py` file and present them to the user.
-After the quiz, the user will receive a score.
-If the score is below 50%, the command will automatically generate GNS3 configuration files to help the user practice the topic they are struggling with.

-## GNS3 Configuration Generation

-When a user performs poorly on a quiz, the CCNP Trainer will automatically generate the necessary configuration files for a GNS3 lab.
-These files are saved in the `gns3_configs` directory.

-For detailed instructions on how to use these files, please refer to the [GNS3_INSTRUCTIONS.md](GNS3_INSTRUCTIONS.md) file.

-## Other Features
+This repository serves as the foundational project for developing and integrating custom slash commands with the Gemini Command Line Interface (CLI).
+It is designed as a base on which other specialized repositories and projects can be built, extending the Gemini CLI's capabilities with new functionalities.

+## Available Slash Commands

-This project also includes several other slash commands:
+This project provides the following core slash commands:

+-   **`/askgordon`**: Provides intelligent assistance or answers questions within the Gemini CLI context.
--   **`/bandit`**: Runs the Bandit static analysis tool to find common security vulnerabilities in the Python code.
+-   **`/bandit`**: Runs the Bandit static analysis tool on your project to identify common security vulnerabilities in Python code.
--   **`/ddg`**: Performs a web search using the DuckDuckGo API.
+-   **`/ddg`**: Performs web searches using the DuckDuckGo API.

+-   **`/mcp_catalog_lookup`**: Allows you to search and retrieve information from the Docker Multi-Cloud Platform (MCP) Catalog.
+-   **`/mcp_toolkit_selector`**: Assists in determining the best Docker tool from the MCP Toolkit for a specific task or requirement.
 -   **`/nist`**: Displays the NIST guidelines for secure bot development.
--   **`/preferences`**: Shows the current user preferences for the Gemini CLI.
+-   **`/preferences`**: Shows the current user preferences configured for the Gemini CLI's behavior.

-## Project Structure

--   `.gemini/commands/`: Contains the `.toml` files that define the custom Gemini CLI slash commands.
--   `slash_commands.py`: Implements the Python functions for the slash commands, including `quiz_me`.
--   `question_bank.py`: Contains the questions and answers for the quizzes.
--   `gns3_topology.py`: Defines the GNS3 network topology for the labs.
--   `GNS3_INSTRUCTIONS.md`: Provides instructions on how to use the generated GNS3 configuration files.
--   `test_quiz.py`: Contains unit tests for the quiz functionality.
--   `scraper.py`: A script that uses the `/ddg` command to scrape news from a website.
--   `requirements.txt`: Lists the project's Python dependencies.
--   `NIST_guildlines.md`: A document containing the NIST guidelines for bot development, which can be a source for quiz questions.
--   `.gitignore`: Specifies files and directories to be ignored by Git.
+-   **`/trivy`**: Runs a Trivy filesystem scan on the current directory to identify security vulnerabilities in project dependencies and configurations.

+## Building on This Base

+Other repositories can leverage the framework and existing commands provided here.
+By cloning this repository and extending its `slash_commands.py` or adding new `.toml` command definitions, developers can quickly create specialized Gemini CLI tools tailored to specific domains or tasks.

 ## Setup and Installation